Javierenrique00/minio_Music_Server/doc/android.md

 ## To update the version: ##

-But is not easy to understand the instructions.
-It said: __'download file' menu -> check 'appfiles' -> check 'executable'__
+Is not easy to understand the instructions.
+It said very brief: __'download file' menu -> check 'appfiles' -> check 'executable'__

+This is a step by step instructions.

 From the Menu to the right select -> __Download file__